skilion/onedrive/README.md

 Work/ProjectX
 notes.txt
 ```
-Note: after changing the sync list, you must perform a full synchronization by executing `onedrive --resync`
+Note: after changing the sync list, you *must* perform a full synchronization by executing `onedrive --resync`

 ### Shared folders
-Folders shared with you can be synced by adding them to your OneDrive.
-To do that open your Onedrive, go to the Shared files list, right click on the folder you want to sync and then click on "Add to my OneDrive".
+Folders shared with you can be synced by adding them to your OneDrive through the web interface.
+Go to the Shared files list, right click on the folder you want to sync and then click on "Add to my OneDrive".

 ### OneDrive service
 If you want to sync your files automatically, enable and start the systemd service: